teaghan/playlab-courses/README.md

 ## 🤖 AI Assistants

 ### Teacher Assistant
-- Helps with content creation and organization
+- Makes creating course content easier and faster
-- Suggests improvements and optimizations
-- Assists with document formatting and structure
+- Gives tips to make your content better
+- Helps format your documents neatly
 - Check out the [Teacher Assistant built in Playlab](https://www.playlab.ai/project/cmaofa4o30m9fsvih246c1eqc)

 ### Student Assistant
-- Provides real-time help with course content
+- Easy to set up by teachers
+- Make it work exactly how you want:
+  - Put different helpers in different parts of your course
+  - Instruct each helper to be an expert in specific topics
+  - Give students the exact help they need
+- Helps students right when they need it
-- Answers questions about the course material that the student is currently viewing
+- Answers questions about what students are reading
-- Offers explanations and clarifications
 - Check out the [Student Assistant built in Playlab](https://www.playlab.ai/project/cmaofcbwm0m9lsvih8sdt1578)

 ## 📚 Building a Course